Self-Managed TigerGraph CoPilot

 -

-Enter a GSQL shell, and run the following command to install the UDF files.
+Enter a GSQL shell, and run the following command to get the current UDF files.

 -